 Research

-Our interdisciplinary research looks at the connections between sexual violence, medicine, and psychiatry, across four thematic research streams.
-The research begins with the experiences of victims and survivors of sexual harms across different global societies.
+Our interdisciplinary research looked at the connections between sexual violence, medicine, and psychiatry, across four thematic research streams.
+The research began with the experiences of victims and survivors of sexual harms across different global societies.

 This is an important time to investigate the relationship between medical professionals and sexual violence.

-SHaME brings together researchers from different disciplines across the Arts and Humanities to explore the dialogues between medical professionals and people who have experienced sexual violence.
-We are an interdisciplinary research hub and each research project feeds into collaborative debates around the role of police doctors/FMEs, medicine and law, psychiatry, and the aftermaths of sexual harms.
+SHaME brought together researchers from different disciplines across the humanities and social sciences to explore the dialogues between medical professionals and people who have experienced sexual violence.
+We were an interdisciplinary research hub and each research project fed into collaborative debates around the role of police doctors/FMEs, medicine and law, psychiatry, and the aftermaths of sexual harms.

 Research Projects